jtejido/persephone/README.md

 	 * The names act as unique identifier, the first added state is the machine's INITIAL_STATE.
 	 */

-	// initialize states and inputs, either do the things below, either inside the NewDoorFSM func, an init() func or outside.
+	// initialize states and inputs.
+You can do the things below, either inside the NewDoorFSM func, an init() func or outside.

 	states := persephone.NewStates()
 	states.Add("opened", OPENED)